-And cancer is a very bad shit storm that anyone would want to avoid traveling through if possible.
-So I’m not one bit surprised that so many are choosing prophylactic measures to avoid it if at all possible.
+And cancer is a very bad shitstorm that anyone would want to avoid if possible.
+So, I’m not one bit surprised that so many are choosing prophylactic measures to avoid it if at all possible.
 The cloud can be quite daunting.
 Again, you do what you can.

 My family now lives under this cloud right along with me.

-Do I worry about my children and their cancer risk?
+Do I worry about my children, siblings, nieces, nephews and other family members and their cancer risk?

 Will they all get tested at some point for this mutation?

-But of course, even testing negative doesn’t remove that cloud.
+Of course, even testing negative doesn’t remove that cloud.
 Once cancer has infiltrated your family’s inner circle, the dark cloud will always linger.
-Nor does testing positive for a gene mutation like BRCA 1 or 2 mean cancer is a sure thing for you, though it certainly darkens the sky.
+Nor does testing positive for a gene mutation like BRCA 1 or 2 (and others) mean cancer is a sure thing for you, though it certainly darkens the sky.

-Hereditary cancer risk for some families is very real, BRCA positive or not.
+Hereditary cancer risk for some families is very real.
 We are making tremendous progress in figuring this stuff out, but there is still much to learn.

 Is there a dark “cloud” of any type in your family history?